 - Clean clothing and bedding

 - Assistance with bathroom needs

-Neglect can cause a physically healthy nursing home resident can develop life-threatening health problems, some from which they may never be able to recover.
+Neglect can cause a physically healthy nursing home resident to develop life-threatening health problems, some from which they may never be able to recover.
 Lack of supervision and failure to protect residents from safety hazards can mean accidents causing life-altering or fatal injuries.

 Mental and Emotional Abuse in Nursing Homes

 Abuse is not always physical.
-Mental and emotional abuse can be devastating to nursing home residents causing them to withdraw from activities, stop eating, and even have a heart attack or stroke.
+Mental and emotional abuse can be devastating to nursing home residents, causing them to withdraw from activities, stop eating, and even have a heart attack or stroke.
 Mental and emotional abuse can be very difficult to spot because there are no physical injuries involved.
 Behavioral changes and weight loss are often the only signs of this type of abuse.

 Victims of mental and emotional abuse are often too frightened to report it.
 The abuser may threaten to harm the resident or a family member.
 Sings of emotional abuse include:

 - Disorientation or confusion